batahualpa11/CodePath-Prework/README.md

 - [ ] Users are see a screen with three labels and a button
 - [ ] Tapping the button changes the screen color to a random color

+## Future Improvments
+- [ ] Improve the UI by using different fonts/colors/background
+- [ ] Feel free to play around with other elements, such as image views, textfields, etc.
+- [ ] Implement a way to change the color of the text as well

 ## Video Walkthrough